Jupeyy/teeworlds-fng2-mod/readme.md

 # teeworlds-fng2-mod
-FNG mod for teeworlds, that advances the original FNG idea by golden spikes and other features
+#### This is a FNG mod for teeworlds, that advances the original FNG idea by golden spikes and other features.

-COMPILE:
+## COMPILE:
 You need a valid C++11 compiler to compile this source code

-Windows:
+### Windows:
-Use cmake-gui and choose the root directory of this project, then generate for the compiler you want to use
+Use `cmake-gui.exe` and choose the root directory of this project, then choose a build directory(e.g. rootdir/build), then generate the build files for the compiler you want to use.
+With Visual Studio you will get a .sln project file, just open it and compile the code.
+With MinGW you need to open a MSys shell and type `make -j16` in the build directory.

-Linux:
+### Linux:
-in project root directory:
+Open a terminal/shell in the project root directory and type:
-mkdir build
-cd build
-cmake ..
-make -j16
+`mkdir build`
+`cd build`
+`cmake ..`
+`make -j16`

-MORE THAN 16 SLOT SERVER:
+### MORE THAN 16 SLOT SERVER:
-change these values:
+Change these values:
-src/engine/shared/protocol.h - MAX_PLAYERS to the value you want(must be maximal as much as MAX_CLIENTS!!)
+`src/engine/shared/protocol.h` - MAX_PLAYERS to the value you want(must be maximal as much as MAX_CLIENTS!!)

-AND DON'T FORGOT TO UPDATE YOUR .cfg -> sv_max_clients and your player slot votes
+AND DON'T FORGOT TO UPDATE YOUR .cfg -> `sv_max_clients` and `sv_player_slots`, aswell as your player slot votes.

-start.sh is a automatic restart script for linux... start it as screen ./start.sh(copy to your build directory).
-You maybe need to write chmod 700 ./start.sh first
+## Run:
+### Windows:
+Shift rightclick your build directory and click on `Open Powershell here` or `Open CMD here`.
+Then copy fng.cfg from the root directory to the build directory and type in the Powershell/CMD:
+`.\fng2_srv -f fng.cfg`

+### Linux:
+`start.sh` is a automatic restart script for linux, simply open a terminal/shell and do the following steps:
+Copy `fng.cfg` to your build directory, then start it as `screen ./start.sh`(copy screen.sh to your build directory and type `chmod 700 ./start.sh`)

+## Configure:
+Open `fng.cfg` it will explain most settings you can change.

+## Feature overview
-What is new compared to openfng?
+What is new compared to OpenFNG?
--Golden Spikes
+- Golden Spikes
--Support for upto 64 players
+- Support for upto 64 players
--New Score Display (sv_score_display) that calculates points based on all stats(deaths, hits etc.)
+- New Score Display (sv_score_display) that calculates points based on all stats(deaths, hits etc.)
--Smooth Freeze Mode(sv_smooth_freeze_mode), to make being frozen more smooth(no input movement) -Emotional tees(sv_emotional_tees) to enable ddrace like eye emotions -server commands: stats, emote etc.
+- Smooth Freeze Mode(sv_smooth_freeze_mode), to make being frozen more smooth(no input movement)
+- Emotional tees(sv_emotional_tees) to enable ddrace like eye emotions
+- Server commands: stats, emote etc.
--no bans when leaving, while being frozen.
-The character does not getting killed and can be killed into spikes
+- No bans when leaving, while being frozen.
+The frozen character is not getting kicked and can be killed into spikes